 If the President of a Division is challenged, the functions relating to the efficient running of the proceedings conferred upon her/him by the Procedural Rules (Articles R27 et seq.), shall be performed by her/his deputy or by the CAS President, if the deputy is also challenged.
 No disqualified person shall receive any information concerning the activities of CAS regarding the arbitration proceedings giving rise to her/his disqualification.

 CAS includes a Court Office composed of the Director General and one or more Counsel, who may represent the Director General when required.

 The Court Office performs the functions assigned to it by this Code.

 These Statutes are supplemented by the Procedural Rules and by the Arbitration Rules for the CAS Anti-Doping Division adopted by ICAS.

-The English text and the French text are authentic.
-In the event of any divergence, the French text shall prevail.
+The French, the English and the Spanish texts are authentic.
+In the event of any discrepancy, the French text shall prevail.